The Cost of Outsourcing Your Payroll

 The service itself

 What can you expect to pay?
-Payroll providers usually charge per employee per month (PEPM).
+Payroll bureaus usually charge per employee per month (PEPM).
 As an example, accountants can charge between £4-£10 per employee per month.
 Usually, the per-employee-per-month charge decreases the more employees you have.
 So it can get pricey when you’re a small business.

 Compliance